 Nursing Is More than Just a Job

 Seniors need more social interaction than people of any other age group.
-As they get old, they do not have many friends left, so they feel happy when people interact with them, even for a normal conversation.
-They like to talk about how energetic they were in there teenager and what experiences they have had, also they like to listen to others’ telling their stories.
+As they get old, they do not have many friends left, so they feel happy when people interact with them, even in a normal conversation.
+They like to talk about how energetic they were in their teenage and what experiences they have had, also they like to listen to others telling their stories.
 Social interaction improves their mental health.

 Listen To What They Have To Say